๐Ÿง ๐Ÿ’›

 Benne Hart Says:

 Sometimes the people who most need to be noticed aren't crying or asking for help.
-He's just... slightly apart.
+They're just... slightly apart.
 Watching.
 Waiting.

 What best captures what you observe?